 If you think you should buy yourself some expensive Lycra to get started, forget about that!
 You really don’t need expensive cycling clothes to start cycling to work.
 Check what you have first.
 Do you have some gym tights/leggings?
 What about comfortable casual clothes?
 Anything comfortable and decent-looking will do to get started.

 I started with what I had: some gym leggings, cycling tights, a couple of Lycra cycling t-shirts and just normal trainers.
-While I love cycling I don’t have extensive cycling wardrobe but saying that I did expand my cycling wardrobe before winter as I had to get ready for colder mornings.
+While I love cycling I don’t have an extensive cycling wardrobe but saying that I did expand my cycling wardrobe before winter as I had to get ready for colder mornings.

 If you feel you need some new clothes especially for cycling, then I would recommend you check Aldi.
 I got myself quite a lot of stuff from there and the quality is not bad.
 The winter cycling jacket I bought from there was great and it’s still usable for the next winter.

-If you don’t mind spending slightly more money for your cycling clothes then I recommend Wiggle.com.
+If you don’t mind spending slightly more money on your cycling clothes then I recommend Wiggle.com.
 I bought myself Helly Hansen base layer from there and I loved it.
 This base layer is really warm and comfy and you can use it for any outdoor activities.

 What I’ve learnt about cycling clothes: You don’t need to buy expensive cycling clothes to get started.
 Use what you have.
 For budget buys check Aldi.